fahmi29/belajar_js_micro_fe/README.md

 # Micro Frontend
-For the first time using Micro-Frontendand VueJS
+For the first time using Micro-Frontend and VueJS